BTremb/Memory-Test-Project/README.md

 * If you recall the number correctly, you will advance to the next level (1 digit will be added every time you advance)
 * You will have 10 seconds to remember each number, no matter the length!

-Also, enjoy some random facts from lego Steve!
+Also, enjoy some interesting facts from Lego-Steve!

 You can try it out at https://btremb.github.io/Memory-Test-Project/